salamharoun/salamharoun.github.io/proximityAnalysis.md

 Policy adoption often spreads through neighboring jurisdictions.
 Neto (2021) shows advocacy groups promote standardized policies.
 Kroeger and La Mattina (2020) also highlight that adoption in one municipality increases the likelihood of adoption in neighboring areas.

-### 3. Proximity to City Boundaries Hypothesis

-Jurisdictions farther from Chicago are **more likely** to adopt CFROs.

-- **Correlation coefficient**: 0.29 (positive)
-- **Method**: Point-biserial correlation
-- Suggests suburban municipalities may adopt these policies to preempt perceived threats from urban migration.

 ### 4. Policy Diffusion Hypothesis